matthiaskoenig/mcp/docs/07_mca.rst

     :figclass: align-center

 - The steady state is determined by the values of the parameters.
-- The response coefficients express the direct dependency of steady state variables on parameters
+- The response coefficients express the direct dependency of steady state variables on parameters.

 **Flux response coefficient**